-(Ma ark One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period end or led June 30, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period Commission File No. OUTLOOK THERAP EUTICS, INC. (Exact name of registrant as sp Delaware (State or other jurisdiction of incorporation or organization) 38-3982704 (I.R.S.
-Employer Identification No.) 485 Route 1 South Building F, Suite 320 Iselin, New Jersey 08830 (Address of principal executive offices) (Zip Code) (609) 619-399 (Registrant's telephone numbers Sec urities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Common Stock OTLK Name of each exchange on which registered Nasdaq Stock Market LLC Exc icate by check mark whether the registrant (1) has filed all reports thange Act of 1934 during the preceding 12 months (or for such short (2) has been subject to such filing requirements for the past 90 days.
-Y er period that the registrant was required to file such reports to I icate by check mark whether the registrant has submitted electronically Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the precise required to submit such files).
-Yes \square No \square con icate by check mark whether the registrant is a large accelerated filer, apany, or an emerging growth company.
-See the definitions of "lanany," and "emerging growth company" in Rule 12b-2 of the Exchang ge accelerated filer," "accelerated filer," "smaller reporting Lar ge accelerated filer \Box Accelerated filer Noi n-accelerated filer ⊠ 1 0 1 ₹ on emerging growth company, indicate by check mark if the registra raplying with any new or revised financial accounting standards provide or icate by check mark whether the registrant is a shell company (as define - ' The number of shares of the registrant's common stock, \$0.01 par value pe r share, outstanding as of August 10, 2023 was 260,245,017.
+(Ma ark One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period od ended December 31, 2023 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition Commission period from to File No. 001-37759 OUTLOOK THE ERAPEUTICS, INC. (Exact name of registra nt as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 38-3982704 (I.R.S.
+Employer Identification No.) 485 Route 1 South Building F, Suite 320 Iselin, New Jersey (Address of principal executive offices) 08830 (Zip Code) (609) 619-3990 (Registrant's telephone number, including area code) Sec curities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Common Stock OTLK Name of each exchange on which registered Nasdaq Stock Market LLC Exc reports required to be filed by Section 13 or 15(d) of the Securities ach shorter period that the registrant was required to file such reports), 0 days.
+Yes \boxtimes No \square to I ronically every Interactive Data File required to be submitted pursuant the preceding 12 months (or for such shorter period that the registrant con ed filer, an accelerated filer, a non-accelerated filer, a smaller reporting s of "large accelerated filer," "accelerated filer," "smaller reporting Exchange Act.
+Lar ge accelerated filer \Box Accelerated filer \Box Noi n-accelerated filer ⊠ Smaller reporting company \boxtimes Emerging growth company \square con nplying with any new or revised financial accounting standards as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The e number of shares of the registrant's common stock, \$0.01 par value per share, outstanding as of February 12, 2024 was 260,257,517.